-Not only will every audiobook you make on ACX be available to the world at Audible.com, Amazon.com, and iTunes, but also if you grant Audible exclusive distribution rights, then you'll earn royalties of 40%.
+Every audiobook you make on ACX will be available on Audible.com, Amazon.com, and iTunes, but also if you grant Audible exclusive distribution rights, then you'll earn royalties of 40%.

 Confirm you have audio rights for your book by checking your print book contract.
 If you have the audio rights, then for purposes of ACX, you are a Rights Holder.

-Create a Title Profile on ACX.
-Describe your book and the type of narrator best suited for it.
-You'll also post a short (one or two page) excerpt from your book.
-This will serve as the Audition Script so you can hear potential narrators.
-(Or, if you want to narrate it yourself, go here instead.
-The Title Profile is basically an ad for your book on ACX, to get Producers—which includes narrators—excited about producing your book as an audiobook.
+Create a Title Profile by describing your book and the type of narrator best suited for it.
+You'll also post a 1-2 page excerpt from your book to serve as the Audition Script for potential narrators.

-Post your book so Producers (narrators and studio professional) and audiobook publishers can contact you.
-Or do your own casting call—listen to sample narrations already posted by actors and then invite a handful to audition for your book.
+Post your book so Producers can audition.
+Or listen to sample narrations and invite a handful of producers to audition for your book.

 Promote the availability of your audiobook to your fans.
-Feel free to use our great marketing advice and tools in the Promote Yourself section.
+Get started with great marketing advice in the Promote Yourself section.